What Is CCTV Monitoring

 8. Additional Features:

-Advanced features like environmental monitoring (smoke, fire, carbon monoxide), access control, and home automation can contribute to higher costs.
+Advanced features like environmental monitoring (smoke, fire, carbon monoxide), access control, and home automation can increase costs.
 Determine whether these features are essential for your security needs.

 9. Insurance Discounts: